 Thomas Beckers is an Assistant Professor of Computer Science and the Institute for Software Integrated Systems at Vanderbilt University.
 Before joining Vanderbilt, he was a postdoctoral researcher at the Department of Electrical and Systems Engineering, University of Pennsylvania.
 He is member of the GRASP Lab and the PRECISE Center.
-In 2020, he earned his doctorate in electrical engineering at the Technical University of Munich (TUM), Germany.
-He received the B.Sc. and M.Sc. degree in electrical engineering in 2010 and 2013, respectively, from the Technical University of Braunschweig, Germany.
+In 2020, he earned his doctorate in Electrical Engineering at the Technical University of Munich (TUM), Germany.
+He received the B.Sc. and M.Sc. degree in Electrical Engineering in 2010 and 2013, respectively, from the Technical University of Braunschweig, Germany.
 In 2018, he was a visiting researcher at the University of California, Berkeley.
 He is a DAAD AInet fellow and was awarded with the Rhode & Schwarz Outstanding Dissertation price.
-His research interests include learning-based identification and control, nonparametric systems, and formal methods for safe learning.
+His research interests include physics-enhanced learning, nonparametric models, and safe learning-based control.

 03/2023 Our paper "Physics-enhanced Gaussian Process Variational Autoencoder" has been accepted at L4DC 2023.